andrewtheiss/CommissionArt/README.md

  - Verify L1 Contract Settings match the contract_config.json settings
    -  (Note: This should be updated and show all the L1,L2,L3 contracts under this section)
- - Verify L3 OwnerRegistry Contract settings match the contract_config.json settings
+ - Verify L3 ArtCommissionHubOwners Contract settings match the contract_config.json settings
    -  (Note: This should be updated and show all the L1,L2,L3 contracts under this section)

  - UPDATE L2 Contract Settings:
    - The L2 Links to L1 and the L3
-- Please register the L1QueryOwner ALIASED address to whitelist its abiliaty to update NFT contract owners on the L1.
+- Please register the L1QueryOwnership ALIASED address to whitelist its abiliaty to update NFT contract owners on the L1.
 The aliased address for the above example is:
      0xED5AF388653567Af2F388E6224dC7C4b3241C544 and chain ID 1 (to be testnet)
 - Please register the L3 contract address so that the L2 knows how to Relay the owners to the L3